cliveb/cliveb.github.io/about.md

 Concurrently (since 2011) I’m helping build nextgen app community and team up to organize both Seattle GDG and Seattle Scalability (distributed systems) meetups, also enjoy contributing to camlistore.org community.

-Early work with Kewill at Intel and HP helped lay the groundwork for inventiveness in application design and R&D at Exact, work with the Google community for developer advocacy.
+Early work with Kewill at Intel and HP helped lay the groundwork for inventiveness in MAX application design and R&D at Exact for world scale, work with the Google community for developer advocacy.

 Always learning, always an adventure!

 ### Contact me

 [clive.boulton at googlemail.com]